cloudflare/cloudflare-docs/content/fundamentals/get-started/concepts/accounts-and-zones.md

 ## User profiles

-Each user account has a profile that contains several settings related to the specific user, including [Communication preferences](/fundamentals/account-and-billing/account-setup/customize-account/communication-preference/), [Language preferences](/fundamentals/account-and-billing/account-setup/customize-account/language-preference/), and more.
+Each user has a profile that contains several settings, such as [Communication preferences](/fundamentals/account-and-billing/account-setup/customize-account/communication-preference/) and [Language preferences](/fundamentals/account-and-billing/account-setup/customize-account/language-preference/).

 ### Navigation